serdeliverance/blog/_posts/2022-04-04-java-interview-questions.md

 ## Intro

 Some week ago, a friend asked me for a mock interview in `Java`.
-Given that I used to take those kind of interview in the past, I think it will be a great opportuniy to organize some ideas about it and putting it into this post.
+Given that I used to take those kinds of interview in the past, I think it will be a great opportuniy to organize some ideas and putting it into this post.

 ## Questions